 Clinton has a few proposals for changing the way people pay for college and repay their student loans.
 She wants to make sure college students attending in-state public institutions do not have to borrow student loans to pay for tuition, books or fees.
 Community college would be tuition-free.
 As part of the deal, which Clinton calls the New College Compact, students would work 10 hours a week and use those earnings to help cover the cost of tuition.

 For people who have student loans, Clinton wants them to be able to refinance loans at current interest rates, which could significantly lower the overall cost of debt for some borrowers.
 Another thing that could help borrowers in repayment is to merge the current loan repayment options into a single income-based repayment program that limits student loan payments to 10% of a borrower’s income.
 She also proposes new borrowers receive lower interest rates than what’s currently in place.
-(You can see how your student loan debt is affecting your credit scores by viewing your free credit report summary, updated each month, on Credit.com.)
+(You can see how your student loan debt is affecting your credit scores by viewing your free credit report summary, updated every 14 days, on Credit.com.)

 To pay for the New College Compact, Clinton demands states maintain and “reinvest” in higher education funding and colleges control costs to make tuition affordable.
 The plan will cost an estimated $350 billion over 10 years, paid for by “limiting certain tax expenditures for high-income taxpayers,” Clinton’s campaign website says.